lvgl/lvgl/docs/widgets/extra/msgbox.md

 The Message boxes act as pop-ups.
 They are built from a background container, a title, an optional close button, a text and optional buttons.

-The text will be broken into multiple lines automatically and the height will be set automatically to involve the text and the buttons.
+The text will be broken into multiple lines automatically and the height will be set automatically to include the text and the buttons.

-The message box can be a modal (block clicks on the rest of the screen) or not modal.
+The message box can be modal (blocking clicks on the rest of the screen) or not modal.

 ## Parts and Styles
 The mesasge box is built from other widgets so you can check these widget's documentation for details.